Hydrodynamic limit of the incompressible Navier-Stokes-Fourier-Maxwell System with Ohm's Law from the Vlasov-Maxwell-Boltzmann system: Hilbert expansion approach: Introduction

-The proofs in \cite{Arsenio-SaintRaymond} for justifying the weak limit from a sequence of solutions of VMB \eqref{VMB-f} to a dissipative solution of incompressible NSFM \eqref{NSFM} are extremely hard.
+Concerning the VMB system, the corresponding hydrodynamic limits are much harder, even at the formal level, since it is coupled with Maxwell equations which are essentially hyperbolic.
+In a recent remarkable breakthrough \cite{Arsenio-SaintRaymond}, Ars\'enio and Saint-Raymond proved, in one hand, the existence of renormalized solutions of VMB, as mentioned above.
+More importantly, they also justified, in the other hand, various limits (depending on different scalings) towards incompressible viscous electro-magneto-hydrodynamics.
+Among these limits, the most singular one is from renormalized solutions of two-species VMB to dissipative solutions of the two-fluid incompressible NSFM system \eqref{NSFM} with Ohm's law.
+The proofs in \cite{Arsenio-SaintRaymond}, justifying the weak limit from a sequence of solutions of VMB \ref{VMB-f} to a dissipative solution of incompressible NSFM \eqref{NSFM}, are extremely hard.
 Part of the reasons are, besides many difficulties of the existence of renormalized solutions of VMB itself, our current understanding for the incompressible NSFM with Ohm's law is far from complete.
-From the point view of mathematical analysis, NSFM have a behavior which is more similar to the much less understood incompressible Euler equations than to the Navier-Stokes equations.
-That is the reason in \cite{Arsenio-SaintRaymond}, they consider the so-called dissipative solutions of NSFM rather than the usual weak solutions.
-The dissipative solutions are were introduced by Lions for 3-dimensional incompressible Euler equations (see section 4.4 of \cite{Lions-1996}).
+From the viewpoint of mathematical analysis, NSFM have a behavior which is more similar to the much less understood incompressible Euler equations than to the Navier-Stokes equations.
+That is the reason the authors in \cite{Arsenio-SaintRaymond} considered the so-called dissipative solutions of NSFM rather than the usual weak solutions.
+The dissipative solutions were introduced by Lions for 3-dimensional incompressible Euler equations (see \cite[\S 4.4]{Lions-1996}).
+In the content of classical solutions, the first two authors of considered in a recent work \cite{JL-2022annPDE} the hydrodynamic limit for the two-species VMB to two-fluid incompressible NSFM with Ohm’s law.
+They proved the uniform estimates with respect to Knudsen number $\eps$ for the fluctuations.
+Another previous hydrodynamic limit result for the VMB in the framework of classical solutions belongs to Jang \cite{Jang-ARMA2008}.
+In \cite{Jang-ARMA2008}, it was taken a special scaling that the magnetic effect appears only as a higher order.
+As a consequence, it vanishes in the limit as the Knudsen number $\eps\rightarrow 0$.
+So in the limiting equations derived in \cite{Jang-ARMA2008}, there is no equation for the magnetic field.